kaputnikGo/HelloWorldTest/README.md

 This will hopefully serve as a template for some utility/helper app/webapps for installing on the pinephone.

 **TODO**
+- test mic access via p5js
+- zero crossings at freq changes

+**CHANGES**
-- make a nav bar with index.html, audiosynth.html
+- nav bar with index.html, audiosynth.html etc
-- import p5.js and make an audio demo p5audio.html page
+- import p5.js and make an audio demo pages
-- make a graphics p5graphics.html page
+- add flocking test page
-- mic access, headphone switching/access

 ## License